 Even if you enjoy what you are doing, it’s hard to stay motivated when we live in a world filled with things that distract us, like Netflix, social media, and even reading.
-Then there are tasks we have to do like cleaning, taking care of our kids, or other responsibilities.
+Then there are tasks we have to do, like cleaning, taking care of our kids, or other responsibilities.

 “When we self-regulate well, we are better able to control the trajectory of our emotional lives and resulting actions based on our values and sense of purpose.” ― Amy Leigh Mercree

-The 8 motivational self-regulation strategies
+Interest based motivational self-regulation strategies

-There is a lot of debate about which of these strategies is “the best,” but honestly, I think it depends on the person, and really any given day.
+There is a lot of debate about which of these strategies is “the best,” but honestly, I think it depends on the person, and really on any given day.
 What works for you one day might not work so well on another day when you face a different set of challenges.

 Try them all out and see which one works best for you, and you will find that your ability to self-regulate motivation improving.
 The first two strategies have to do with your level of interest in a task or goal.